The Billinudgel Passive Solar House

 Northern Rivers, NSW 1982-84

-The Billinudgel Solar House is the story of two designers who set out to build a home that worked with the sun, wind and seasons—
+The Billinudgel Solar House is the story of two designers who set out to build a home that worked with the sun, wind and seasons—and how that decision shaped the way they lived.
+Set on 10 acres of Northern Rivers land, surrounded by creeks, Mount Chincogan, and lush countryside, the location was the ideal setting to create this wonderful home.

 The house is carefully positioned to capture winter sun while providing protection from summer heat, with deep overhangs, cross ventilation and a considered relationship between indoor and outdoor spaces.
 Rather than relying on applied technologies, the design works with natural systems to create comfort and efficiency.